MPtasz/SplashRotate/README.md

 EdgeTX allows a splash screen ('splash.png' in the SD Card 'images' folder) to be displayed on radio powerup.
 This script allows the user to rotate between multiple splash screens that are named 'splashxx.png' where 'xx' is any 2 digit number.
+(Note: The script will continue past number 99 and will actually work up to a rotation number of 999.)

 For example: if the user had 10 different splash screens (in the 'images' folder on the SD card) named 'splash01.png' thru 'splash10.png', running the script 'SplashRotate.Lua' will copy 'splash01.png' to 'splash.png' (this will then be the next splash screeen to